 In a state Marketplace, there may be up to five levels of health coverage.
 Each plan design is named after a type of metal -- except for catastrophic coverage.
 So you may hear these called the metal plans.
-Each plan design must cover all the essential benefits.
+Each plan design must cover all the essential health benefits.

-A bronze-level plan has the least coverage of the four plan levels in a Marketplace.
+A bronze-level plan has the least coverage of the four metal plan levels in a Marketplace.
 A company selling health insurance in the Marketplace doesn’t have to offer a bronze-level plan, so your state Marketplace may not have one.

 A health plan in the bronze level may be a good choice for you if you don’t expect to have many doctor appointments or need many prescription drugs.
 On average, a bronze plan will pay 60% of average overall health care costs and you will pay about 40%.